Professor Christopher Southgate

 Ministerial responses to tragedies in congregations (see tragedyandcongregations.org.uk, funded by the Templeton World Charities Foundation Inc.)

-Chris is working with Dr Meg Warner, the Revd Canon Dr Carla Grosch-Miller, and the Revd Hilary ison, on a project on tragedies in congregations, funded by the Templeton World Charities Foundation.
+Chris is working with the Revd Canon Dr Carla Grosch-Miller, Postdoctoral Research Associate in the Dept, and the Revd Hilary Ison, on a project on tragedies in congregations, funded by the Templeton World Charities Foundation.

-Chris is also the Principal Investigator on a new project funded by the john Templeton Foundation on cooperation and interpretation in the origin of life, working with Dr Robinson, Professor Lehman, and Professor Sara Walker at Arizona State.
+Chris was also the Principal Investigator on a project funded by the John Templeton Foundation on cooperation and interpretation in the origin of life (2017-20), working with Dr Robinson, Professor Loren Wiliams and Ms Kavita Matange at Georgia Tech, and Professor Sara Walker at Arizona State.

 I am currently first supervisor for